TranPhucVinh/C/Kernel/Character device/Create character device/README.md

-# Fundamental concepts

-## Register a character device then makes it a device file
+# Register a character device then makes it a device file

 Program: [register_character_device.c](register_character_device.c)